About our English Language Learning Program

 Anna Taylor, MEd

 Anna is a professional English language instructor with 20 years of experience teaching ESL/EFL in the US and overseas.
-Having worked with English learners for a long time, Anna knows about the difficulties immigrants face and is passionate about helping English learners achieve their goals.
-Anna holds a master’s degree in Teaching English as a Foreign Language from Bilkent University, Turkey.
+Having worked with English learners for a long time, Anna knows about the difficulties students face and is passionate about helping English learners achieve their goals.
+Anna holds a master’s degree in Teaching English as a Foreign Language.
 Her professional interests include fostering learner autonomy, a learner-centered approach and developing communicative skills in English.

 Elsa Todd, TEFL/TESOL